 This is an easy cocktail to make too.
-The most time consuming step, and it’s only like 10 minutes, is making the basil simple syrup.
-However, you can make it ahead of time and keep it in the refrigerator for when your ready to use it.
+The most time-consuming step, and it's only like 10 minutes, is making the basil simple syrup.
+However, you can make it ahead of time and keep it in the refrigerator for when you're ready to use it.
 Once the simple syrup is out of the way, it only takes a few minutes to shake the ingredients together.

 Change this Mango Cocktail up with these suggestions:

 - Try pureed strawberries in place of mango nectar for a Strawberry Basil Cocktail

 - Replace mango nectar with peach nectar which goes great with the taste of basil

 - Substitute mint for the basil in the simple syrup and use for mojitos or pour over fruit

 What else can I use Basil Simple Syrup for?

 - Try a little in iced tea instead of sugar

 - Mix some in with your lemonade

 - Opt for adding to my Strawberry Lemonade for the perfect summer cocktail